hoylea/server-configuration/README.md

 work in general for any Debian/Ubuntu version with any host.

-For the initial setup (e.g. new client) go through the instruction in [Initial-Setup.md](https://github.com/Brunello/server-configuration/blob/master/Initial-Setup.md) first then install LAMP and other miscilaneous packages by following the instructions in [Install-LAMP.md](https://github.com/Brunello/server-configuration/blob/master/Install-LAMP.md).
+For the initial setup (e.g. new client) go through the instruction in [Initial-Setup.md](https://github.com/Brunello/server-configuration/blob/master/Initial-Setup.md) first then install LAMP and other miscellaneous packages by following the instructions in [Install-LAMP.md](https://github.com/Brunello/server-configuration/blob/master/Install-LAMP.md).

 For each site that will be hosted on the server, use the instructions in